tmobile/developer-kata/docs/integer-spiral.md

     Spin Direction: boolean || ‘left’|’right’

   Output:
        Sequence of integer values starting from 0 and counting up to target value creating a spiral around the ‘0’ value:  Be mindful to handle extra spacing for multi-digit numbers.
-Consider that a solution hand handle spirals of integers with 1,2 or 3 digits each (max) ( do not make all cells 4 spaces; if the target value is less than 10 then all values are separated by a single space, if < 100 then all values separate by 1 or 2 spaces … make the columns line up.)
+Consider that a solution can handle spirals of integers with 1,2 or 3 digits each (max) ( do not make all cells 4 spaces; if the target value is less than 10 then all values are separated by a single space, if < 100 then all values separate by 1 or 2 spaces … make the columns line up.)

   Sample: